VartikaChauhan/RECON_Robot_Project/README.md

 ## 📍 Real-Time GPS Sharing
 When a human is detected, the robot:
-1. Captures current GPS coordinates
+- Captures current GPS coordinates using the NEO-6M GPS module
-2. Sends data via ESP8266 to server/mobile
+- Sends location and detection info via ESP8266
+- Shares data over WiFi using HTTP/MQTT to server or mobile app
-3. Marks location for rescue team
+- Marks survivor's location for the rescue team

 ---